adamtheturtle/dcos/tests/end_to_end/README.md

 For development help I used mypy and YAPF.
 I committed the configs.
 Where and whether they live should be discussed.

+## Parallelisation

+These tests are very slow and they should be very parallelisable.
+However, that may require some changes as currently DC/OS Docker names containers in a deterministic manner.
+That is, you can't spin up two DC/OS Docker clusters simultaneously right now.